 Besides, the lease agreement is what outlines you and your tenant’s responsibilities.
 Without it, you won’t be able to tell your tenant what to do, as you will have no way to prove that they ever agreed to those conditions.
 For instance, if your tenant fails to clean the property, you can’t evict them due to neglect if you can’t show that they agreed to do so.
 Along with that, you also won’t be able to collect fees, because there’s no legal document that says you can.

-Pro Tip: To draft a fool-proof lease agreement, get the help of a professional property management agent.
+Pro Tip: To draft a fool-proof lease agreement, get help from professional property management services.

 5. Rent Payments